 With clear, up-to-date information about Parkinson’s Disease?
-With a convenient, online method to reach someone who can answer your questions about clinical studies?
 The more you understand and learn, the better the decisions you can make.

 Existing therapies for PD treat the symptoms of Parkinson’s disease.
 They do not appear to halt the progression of PD, nor change the eventual course of the disease.
 Clinical studies aim to change this situation for people receiving a diagnosis of PD.